Ammadq87/EECS_4413_Ecommerce_Project/README.md

 code .
 ```

-3. Checkout development branch, the main branch is used for production server, the development branch is up to date with changes
+3. Make sure you are on the main branch:

 ```
-git checkout development
+git checkout main
 ```

 4. Rename `.env.sample` to `.env` and replace with the following info: